 Fill in the details below based on the instructions above for the “Critical Step Statement”

+Dr. Mark P. Ottensmeyer, Step 3.4 : The MR scanner sends trigger signals beginning at the start of each at each phase of the scan, which are used to properly synchronize the display of the metronome with the repetition times of the acquisition.

-Author name, Step : (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 Section – Results